 Instruction at Reed College emphasizes learning as a common adventure of students and teachers in which both cooperate closely in classes, group discussions, laboratories, studios, and individual conferences.
 The faculty seeks to deal with students as individuals with differences in experience, attitudes, and interests that have important bearing on their development.
 On their part, students are expected to recognize the responsibility placed upon them to participate actively in the intellectual life of the college, to discover their educational objectives, and to strive to attain them.

-The methods of instruction vary with the subject matter of the courses, the number in the class, and the judgment and personality of the instructor.
+The methods of instruction vary with the subject matter of the courses, the number in the class, and the judgment and preferred pedagogy of the instructor.
 Most courses are characterized by teaching based on conferences, studios, or laboratories, in which students and faculty members work closely together.
 In conferences ideas, facts, methods of analysis, and interpretations are exchanged, challenged, and defended by both students and faculty members, who jointly share responsibility for the learning process.
 Laboratory-based teaching allows students to become familiar with science as an active process of continuing inquiry.
 Studio courses provide intensive experience in the study and practice of artistic disciplines.

 In the junior and senior year, independent work is given greater importance as the student selects a major focus for study.
 The culmination of this experience is the senior thesis, in which the student researches a topic with the guidance of a faculty adviser.

 Many departments hold weekly seminars in which there are presentations by faculty, students, and visiting scholars.
 Frequent lectures and symposia further expand the opportunities for intellectual exchange available to Reed students.

 Reed College encourages students to measure academic achievement by self-assessment of their grasp of course material and intellectual growth.
 Students’ work is closely observed and frequently evaluated by faculty instructors.
 Students receive frequent written and oral comments on their work.